-We manage your investments that are held at TD Ameritrade or Charles Schwab, and advise on your investments held elsewhere.
+We manage your investments held at Charles Schwab and Apex, and provide advice on your investments held elsewhere.
 Our investment services include:

 • Globally diversified portfolios